TaumuLu/react-scroll-paged-view/README.md

 ## Notice
 **Compatible version "react-native": "~0.54.0"**
 The react native 0.47 version uses the support/0.47 branch
+The click events that do not appear in the inside scrollView component can be used by onPressIn

 ## Demo
 | IOS | Android |